-- This RFP will cover the operation of programs up to six-weeks that may begin as early as 6/29/2020 and must end by 8/21/2020. - At the discretion of OEO, services contracted under this RFP may be extended for additional periods based on availability of funds and program and provider performance. - Providers are required to attend a 90-minute provider group meeting every month from April 2020 to September 2020.
+- At the discretion of OEO, services contracted under this RFP may be extended for additional periods based on availability of funds and program and provider performance. - Providers are required to attend provider meetings with the Office of Economic Opportunity throughout the program.